 - Mailing a hard-copy feedback form

-A What We Heard report on feedback received through the Interior Forest Policy process is expected to be released in late fall 2019.
-The ideas received will be considered in light of the four government objectives shared; ideas that support one or more objective will inform options for policy reform recommended to government.
-Further policy direction based on the feedback is anticipated starting in spring 2020.
+A What We Heard report on feedback received through the Interior Forest Policy process is expected to be released towards the end of 2019.
+The ideas that have been received are now being considered with respect to the four government objectives shared; ideas that support one or more objective will inform options for policy reform recommended to government.
+Further policy direction based on the feedback is anticipated to start in spring 2020.